-The Management Company on a quarterly basis runs ex-post independently checks and considers that, in order to be classified as sustainable investment, an investement should either:
+The Management Company considers that, in order to be classified as sustainable investment, an investment should either:

 - 1. Be aligned with the EU Taxonomy objectives.
-A company can be qualified as sustainable investment in case it has more than 20% of its revenues aligned with the EU Taxonomy, or - Contribute positively to one or more UN SDGs targets.
-Despite UN SDGs targets both environmental and social matters, the ultimate target revolve around human society development in a sustainable way, therefore is meant to contribute to a social objective, or - 3.
-Be a Green Bonds, Social Bonds, Sustainable Bonds, or bonds linked to Sustainable /ESG/UN SDGs projects which is meant to contribute to a social or environmental objective depending on the nature of the bond.
+A company can be qualified as sustainable investment in case it has more than 20% of its revenues aligned with the EU Taxonomy, or - Contribute positively to one or more United Nations Sustainable Development goals ("UN SDG") targets.
+Despite UN SDG targets both environmental and social matters, the ultimate target revolve around human society development in a sustainable way, therefore is meant to contribute to a social objective, or - 3.
+Be a Green Bonds, Social Bonds, Sustainable Bonds, or bonds linked to Sustainable / environmental, social, governance ("ESG") / SDGs projects which is meant to contribute to a social or environmental objective depending on the nature of the bond.
 Such bonds should follow guidelines concerning the use of proceeds such as ICMA or CBI or other recognized independent party.